 When soil becomes heavy and boggy, the water will drain too slowly, causing a saturated soil condition for Hydrangeas.

 - Better dispose of the plants experiencing extensive root rot, which are impossible to salvage.

 - Consider removing the plant to check for damaged roots.
 Prune the infected parts with a sanitized pruning shear.

 - Consider replacing the soil with organically enriched soil mix, and dip the plant in fungicide before repotting in new soil.

 - Clean the pot with fungicide if you are using the same container.

 - Choose clay or terracotta pots with multiple drainage holes.

 6. Root Burn from Excess Fertilizing

-Mild root burn may cause browning or drooping leaves with a few dead foliages.
-In comparison, severe root burn can wilt the plant completely before killing it.
+Mild root burn may cause browning or drooping leaves with a few dead foliage.
+In comparison, severe root burns can wilt the plant completely before killing it.